30 Apr Coffee Offers Green Bay and Northeast Wisconsin Employees Another Health Benefit

 Proteins can change shape.
 The shape of a protein impacts how well it works.
 If a protein changes shape or folds correctly, everything should function as intended.
 When the protein doesn’t fold correctly, it is called misfolding and problems ensue.
 Now, back to the research.

 The scientists were able to identify a type of protein called phenylindanes, but these proteins didn’t come from the caffeine in coffee.
 Instead, the proteins were the result of the roasting process.
 The longer the beans were roasted, the more proteins were produced.
 Whether the beans were regular or de-caffeinated, it didn’t matter.
 As long as the beans were dark roasted, the potency and inhibition properties were similar.

 The final conclusion was that phenylindanes play an important role by protecting the nervous system.
 And that might mean there’s a new tool to help fight Alzheimer’s disease and Parkinson’s disease.
-While it might appear that this new information isn’t relevant for your Green Bay and Northwest Wisconsin employees, there are many other reasons why a delicious and hot caffeinated beverage is good for your employees.
+While it might appear that this new information isn’t relevant for your Green Bay and Northeast Wisconsin employees, there are many other reasons why a delicious and hot caffeinated beverage is good for your employees.

 Improved memory, a short-term mental boost and better group performance

 Caffeine has been found to provide a mental boost for 45 minutes after consuming it and to improve memory over the next 24 hours.
 Research by the Graduate School of Management at UC, Davis also found that caffeine has a positive impact on a group’s performance.

 Reduced risk for type-2 diabetes and heart disease

 Four cups of coffee.
 That’s all the caffeine it takes to trigger a protective effect in the human heart according to researchers in Duesseldorf, Germany.
 The domino effect caused by the consumption of caffeine ends with the protection and repair of the heart muscle.